The 22nd biennial Evergreen Bacteriophage conference will be from 6-11 August 2017 at the Evergreen State College.

 Registration is available now!

-Early registration fees apply to people who apply before April 1st, and are due by May 15th or once the visa is acquired if that is an issue.
+Early registration fees apply to people who apply before April 15th.

 General Program: Sunday morning, a phage genomics workshop at several levels is again planned (suggestions welcome!), followed by a welcoming afternoon barbecue.
 A pair of 1-hour plenary talks will start at 5:30 – suggestions as to the topics and speakers for that are still welcome.
 There will then be an evening reception and first poster session.
 Subsequent platform sessions include Phage Ecology; Agricultural Applications; Phage-Host Interactions; Phage Biotech; Human Phage Therapy (an all-day session on Wednesday); Molecular Mechanisms; and a final integrative session.
 Each session will have 2 co-chairs (one of them already selected) and includes a strong program of already-invited keynote speakers as well as speakers to be selected from submitted abstracts.
 The co-chairs will again include both rising young phage stars and more senior people – let us know if you have suggestions or would like to be considered for this function.
 Detailed session planning depends on the abstracts submitted and thus, in long-time Cold Spring Harbor tradition, the program is not posted much ahead of time.